Behind every well-oiled machine is a team of passionate people and here at HUIA we recognise that it takes a team to realise a vision.

 Te Arawa, Ngāti Awa

 After over 20 years of publishing, in 2014 Brian retired from his role as Director of HUIA and Commercial Publishing Manager.
 Brian is a strong advocate for environmental and social justice movements and has been a negotiator in Māori grievances against the Crown.
-Brian still pops into the HUIA office to provide advice and a laugh for the Commercial Publishing Team and the Manuscript Assessment Team.
+Brian still pops into the HUIA office to provide advice and a laughter for the team.